Historical Football Kits

 In 1935, facing financial difficulties, Clyde sold their Shawfield ground to their tenants, the Greyhound Racing Association, a decision that would come back to haunt them 50 years later.
 In 1939 the Bully Wee won the Scottish Cup, beating Motherwell 4-0 in the final.

 During the 1950s, while unable to compete with the Old Firm clubs, Clyde laid claim to being Glasgow's third team with further Scottish Cup wins in 1955 and 1958.
+For much of this period the team reverted to playing in red shirts and white shorts but in 1963 they went back to white shirts, perhaps because the red and white strip was almost identical to their close rivals, Third Lanark.
 In 1967 they finished third in the league but were denied a place in the Inter-City Fairs Cup (forerunner of the UEFA Cup) because only one club from each city could qualify (Rangers had finished second).
 This proved to be the club's high water mark and decline followed.
-They spent 1972-73 in the Second Division and when the Scottish League was restructured in 1975 with the formation of the Premier Division, Clyde went into the new First Division (tier two).
+They spent 1972-73 in the Second Division and when the Scottish League was restructured in 1975 clyde fc 1968with the formation of the Premier Division, Clyde went into the new First Division (tier two).

 After relegation to Division Two (tier three) in 1976, Clyde bounced backwards and forwards before establishing themselves in the First Division during the 1980s.
-In 1986 they were evicted from their home at Shawfield Stadium when the owners decided to concentrate on greyhound racing.
-After years of sharing grounds with Partick Thistle (their arch rivals - a deeply unpopular arrangement) and later Hamilton Academical, Clyde moved to Cumbernauld new town in 1994 where they have struggled to attract spectators.
+In 1986 they were evicted from their home at Shawfield Stadium when the owners decided to concentrate on clyde fc 1978 cenenary crestgreyhound racing.
+After years of sharing grounds with Partick Thistle (their arch rivals - a deeply unpopular arrangement) and later Hamilton Academical, Clyde moved to Cumbernauld new town in 1994 where they struggled to attract spectators.
 At the end of the 1993-94 season the Scottish League was again restructured and Clyde found themselves in the new ten-team Second Division (third tier).

-In 2000 Clyde won promotion back to the First Division and have since made a serious challenge to joining the elite Premier League, finishing as runners-up in 2003 and 2004.
+In 2000 Clyde won promotion back to the First Division and made a serious challenge to joining the elite Premier League, finishing as runners-up in 2003 and 2004.
+The margin between success and failure in these ten-team divisions, however, is narrow and in 2009 they finished last and were relegated to the third tier where, in 2011 they finished up with the wooden spoon.

 Sources